ADHIRAJ1810/Hands-On-Training/README.md

 			he/she has to pay/donate/complete nth installment first

-6. Donor cannot mass donate at the time of the First installment.
+6. Donor cannot mass donate at the time of the First installment. in this case Donor is advised to use One time Payment.

+7. Whatever donations NGO is getting are not private all time.

 Precautions

-1. For mass donation user has to carefully put due amount in the field.
+1. For mass donation user has to put carefully due amount in the field.